 Source: National Drug Treatment Monitoring System and Estimates of OCU Use in England

-Adults With Substance Misuse Treatment Need Who Engage With Services Following Release From Prison
+Adults With Substance Use Treatment Need Who Engage With Services Following Release From Prison

-During 2021/22, 36% of adults aged 18+ years with substance misuse treatment need engaged with community-based drug services following their release from prison.
+During 2022/23, just over one-third of adults aged 18+ years with substance use treatment need engaged with community-based drug services following their release from prison.
+This was lower than England and the region where the percentages were 43%.

 The number of individuals who successfully engage in community-based structured treatment following release from prison is defined as starting a treatment intervention within 21 days of release from prison.
 The indicator is presented as a percentage out of the number of individuals who at the point of departure from prison were transferred to a community treatment provider in the local authority for structured treatment interventions post release.